FrancescopR/gravitools/README.md

 # Gravitools

-This A collection of tools to analyze star cluster simulations
+This  package is a collection of tools to analyze star cluster simulations

 # Prerequisites
 - Python 3.x